 Purposive sampling was conducted in order to select patients with different characteristics including age, gender, education status and duration of disease.
-The key informants in this study were patients with T2DM and participant sampling continued until data saturation was reached.
-Thus, 24 patients were included in the study.
-The inclusion criteria were patients aged over 18 who had been diagnosed as having T2DM by a physician at least one year previously and who were willing to participate in the study.
+The key informants in this study were patients with T2DM and participant sampling continued until data saturation was read to the study.
+The inclusion criteria were patients aged over 18 who had been diagnosed having T2DM by a physician at least one year previously and who were willing to participate in the study.
 The exclusion criteria were patients with cognitive or mental impairments based on their medical record and patients who could not perform foot care practices by themselves.
 Participants were accessed from patient registration books in wound care clinics and public healthcare centres.
 To obtain more comprehensive and in-depth data, two physicians, three nurses and four family members were also interviewed.